30-Day Stoic Warrior Challenge: Train Like a Philosopher (No Gym Needed)

 - Do the exercise with perfect form

-- Comment below with what you did and how it felt
+- Comment below what you did and how it felt

 Remember: Every day you delay, your future self grows weaker.
 Every day you act, your future self grows stronger.